billti/billti.github.io/v8/concepts.md

 JavaScript objects.
 A context is useful for things like iframes, where each iframe has its own global objects.
 As only one thread can be running in an isolate, a context does not provide any concurrency (if multiple contexts are in the same isolate).

+### Handles and Scopes

+References to V8 allocated objects are maintained with "Handles" in native code (often represented via the "Local" or "MaybeLocal" class).
+A handle is a form of indirection that allows for the garbage collector to efficiently track resource usage.

+Handles are allocated within the context of a "HandleScope".
+These are stack allocated objects, and when they go out of scope and are destroyed, the handles within them are also assumed to be no longer referenced (i.e. the garbage collector can reclaim them).

+There are also "Persistent" and "Global" handles for the case where an object needs to be referenced in native code beyond the lifetime of a "HandleScope".

+TODO: Confirm and clarify the information here.

 ### Parser